WKaiZ/ecommerce-platform/README.md

-# ecommerce-platform
+# InnoCaption Technical Case Study

-Technical Case Study for InnoCaption
+Create a web page for an e-commerce platform using React.